Remove Eventlet from OpenStack¶

 Identified candidates could be now added to the requirements of oslo.demo.

-3. start migrating the code base of oslo.demo.
+start migrating the code base of oslo.demo.
 This step would simply translate by the implementation of the new driver.
 At some points some depending on the underlying libraries chosen, config options of oslo.demo may be modified or added.

-4. Libraries may have specific features who are strongly related to Eventlet, like the heartbeat_in_pthread feature in oslo.messaging.
+feature in oslo.messaging.
 Removing Eventlet would make these feature obsolete.
 As this kind of feature exposes configuration endpoints we would have to deprecate them to allow lib users (services) to update their config files accordingly.
 However, the deprecation process would take several months or even series before hoping to see these features removed.
-Hence blocking the migration.
+Hence blocking the migration.The proposed solution is to mock these features with empty entry-points who will only raise deprecation warnings to inform users that they have to update their config files.
+After 1 or 2 series these empty mocks could be safely removed without impacting anybody.

 In other words, these feature will remain in the code, but they will do nothing.
 They will be empty feature allowing us to migrate properly.

-5. oslo.demo would be considered as fully ready once it will provide Asyncio based drivers for all its functionalities.
+oslo.demo would be considered as fully ready once it will provide Asyncio based drivers for all its functionalities.

-How to migrate a service
+How to migrate a service¶

 As with libraries, the migration of services could be incremental.
 As long as the OpenStack deliverables start releasing migrated sub modules operators would be able to start using them.

-As for the oslo.demo example, let’s consider an hypothetical OpenStack service named supernova.
-Migrating a service like supernova would mean:
+As for the oslo.demo example, let’s consider an hypothetical OpenStack service

-2. Without some configuration, Eventlet and Asyncio are not compatible and can’t live together in the same process.
+file.
+Deliverables eager to use Asyncio based drivers/backends from the common libraries, we would have to always use Eventlet in a compatible version (at least 0.35.0).
+Else Asyncio won’t be supported by Eventlet.Without some configuration, Eventlet and Asyncio are not compatible and can’t live together in the same process.
 Allowing running Eventlet and Asyncio in the same process will allow using a wide range of the solutions proposed in the guide.

 Deliverables eager to use AsyncIO must activate the new Eventlet AsyncIO hub After that it will be possible to run Eventlet and AsyncIO code in the same process.
 From this point, we will be able to start refactor our own code to migrate async features toward Asyncio or to use AsyncIO based driver/backends from the common libraries.
 As the Asyncio hub was added within Eventlet 0.35.0, this will require Eventlet in a version equal or higher to version 0.35.0.